Soranium/Teleslate/README.md

 ## Requirements

-- Windows with Python 3.10 or newer
+- Windows/Linux with Python 3.10 or newer
 - See `requirements.txt` for Python package dependencies

 ## Installation